-Our primary method of assessing and addressing the risk of modern slavery is through a supply chain ESG risk assessment.
-DLA Piper Australia has identified a higher risk of modern slavery in connection with suppliers delivering the following services: building repairs, cleaning, catering, consumables, couriers, office fit-out, security and taxis.
+Our primary method of assessing and addressing the risk of modern slavery across our reporting entities is through a supply chain ESG risk assessment.
+The assessment is risk based and targeted to identify "higher risk" suppliers.
 We also assess and manage the risk of modern slavery pre-contract with each supplier, and on an ongoing basis during contract management and review:

-- Pre-contract: as part of our Supplier Management Platform roll out, our suppliers will be screened against various country rating areas including Global Slavery Index.
-Also, depending on the spend and risk threshold, suppliers will be issued with the Engagement Form and Due Diligence Questionnaire which includes questions designed to identify modern slavery risk and establish what measures potential suppliers have in place.
+- Pre-contract: As part of our Supplier Management Platform roll out, our suppliers will be screened against various country rating areas including Global Slavery Index.
+Also, depending on the spend and risk threshold, suppliers will be issued with the Engagement Form and Due Diligence Questionnaire, which includes questions designed to identify modern slavery risk and establish what measures potential suppliers have in place.
 This information is used to decide what mitigating measures are required to manage our risk. - Contract management and review: Our standard contract terms contain a clause by which we ask suppliers to commit to respecting and supporting international human rights and undertake that they will comply with their obligations under the Modern Slavery Act or any other similar legislation as well as any of our policies that are shared with them.
 We also reserve the right to terminate agreements with immediate effect when the supplier commits a material breach.

-For contracts where the risk of modern slavery is heightened, we will include requirements for our suppliers to have in place:
+For contracts where risk of modern slavery is heightened, we will include requirements for our suppliers to have in place:

-• a policy commitment prohibiting the use of modern slavery that is approved at board or senior-management level and which sets out its expectations on personnel and suppliers/subcontractors;
+a policy commitment prohibiting the use of modern slavery that is approved at board or senior-management level and which sets out its expectations on personnel and suppliers/subcontractors;